simphony/docs/docs/source/overview.md

    - CUDS exposes an API that provides CRUD (Create, Read, Update and Delete) functionalities.
    - CUDS is a recursive data structure in that a CUDS object may contain other CUDS objects.
    - CUDS is the fundamental data type of OSP-core, a framework that establishes interoperability between software systems that are built on top of ontologies.
-1. `CUDS class`: represents an ontology class (a concept) and encodes its ontological information.
-1. `CUDS object`: is an instance of a CUDS class and represents an ontology individual.